sdncoder/sdncoder.github.io/wiki/is-is.md

 IS-IS
 *  An IS-IS network is a single autonomous system (a routing domain).
-*  link state - topology information is flooded throughout the AS, all routers get complete picture of the topology.
+*  Link state - topology information is flooded throughout the AS, all routers get complete picture of the topology.
-*  uses Dijkstra.
+*  Uses Dijkstra.
-*  advantage is link state gives full topology picture;  can have scaling problems as the more routers the larger updates.
+*  Advantage is link state gives full topology picture;  can have scaling problems as the more routers the larger updates.

 CLNS
-*  connectionless network service.
+*  Connectionless network service.
 *  network layer datagram service that requires no circuit establishment.

 Integrated IS-IS